 It is essential that reservations are made well in advance of travel.
 Trail permits are limited and required for all travellers.

-Departures each week between April to November from Cuzco
+Departures daily (based on trail permits) between April to November from Cuzco

 Vinicunca Rainbow Mountain 2 days